Immigration reform stalled decade after Gang of 8’s big push

 Lopez said advocates were counting on the Biden administration to counter Republicans’ hard-line immigration policies.

 “People feel defeated.
-I feel defeated,” Lopez said.
+I feel defeated,” she said.
 “It’s like we are going into the same cycle.”

 Weissert reported from Washington.